-Victoria has a number of public and private boat ramps.
-Both on the bays and inlets as well as freshwater lakes and rivers.
+There are a number of public boat ramps around Melbourne and the wider area of Victoria.
+These are located on the bays and inlets as well as freshwater lakes and rivers.

 In 2019 the Victorian government moved to remove all fees from public boat ramps and associated vehicle and trailer parking.